-- The behavior of groundwater response to leakage of surface water in the middle reaches area of Heihe River Basin is significantly influenced by the thick vadose zone.
-At the studied site, it is found that the variation of groundwater level is a result of two recharge events corresponding to leakage of Heihe River and irrigation water with different delay time. - Leakage of Heihe River happens between Yingluo Gorge and Zhangye Bridge, depends on the streamflow.
+In the subsequent studies, the unaware changes of hydrological condition should be carefully investigated and captured in the model.
+In particular, a systematic observation of streamflow along Heiher River during Dispatching Water Project is suggested as well as measurement of river stage.
+It can provide essential direct data of leakage to check the leakage model and the triple-reservoir model.
+5 Conclusions The behavior of groundwater response to leakage of surface water in the middle reaches area of Heihe River Basin is significantly influenced by the thick vadose zone.
+At the studied site, it is found that the groundwater regime is a result of two recharge events due to leakage of Heihe River and irrigation water with different delay-time.
+Leakage of Heihe River depends on the streamflow.
 A nonlinear leakage model is developed to calculate the monthly leakage of Heihe River in considering changes of streamflow, river stage and agricultural water utilization.
 The model is calibrated with measured data.
-The annual leakage of Heihe River is 15-30% of the annual streamflow at Yingluo Gorge during 1989-2008.
+The annual leakage of Heihe River is 15%-30% of the annual streamflow at Yingluo Gorge during 1989-2008.
 Numerical modeling of variable saturated flow is carried out to investigate the general behaviors of leakage-recharge conversion through a thick vadose zone.
-It is found that the variable recharge can be also approximated by simple reservoir models for both leakage under a river and leakage under an irrigation district but with different delay-time and recession coefficient.
+It is found that the variable recharge from both leakage under a river and leakage under an irrigation district can be approximated by simple